 If you operate a business the IRS may require you to obtain an Employee Identification Number (EIN), which is also referred to as your business tax ID number.
 Each EIN is unique in the same way that your Social Security number is.
 The number allows the IRS to identify your business and requires you to provide it on all of your tax documents and forms.
 Fortunately, the IRS makes it very simple to obtain a new EIN.

 Step 1—Determine whether you need an EIN

 If your business employs workers, withholds taxes on the wages and salaries it pays or you operate the business as a corporation or partnership, then the IRS requires you to obtain an EIN number.
 An EIN number is also necessary for estates, trusts and non-profit organizations, to name just a few.
-However, if you operate a sole proprietorship, you can still obtain an EIN and use it in the same way even though it’s not required.
+However, if you operate a sole proprietorship, you can still obtain an EIN and use it in the same way even though it’s only required if you have employees.